-When you are adding a medical school, the options listed next to Program are available at the medical school you selected.
+When you are adding a medical school, the options listed next to Program are the available programs at the medical school you selected.
 You cannot designate multiple programs for a single medical school in the AMCAS application.
 Applicants who wish to apply to multiple programs at a single school should contact the medical school directly for recommendations on how to select a Program.

-Certain programs require that you obtain permission from the medical school prior to submitting an application to the program.
+Certain programs require that you obtain permission from the medical school priot to submitting an application to the program.
 In addition, a number of these programs may be restricted so that you are precluded from applying to other medical schools.
 Not all types of programs are available at all medical schools.
 See below for an explanation of each type of program.

-· Regular M.D.
+• Regular M.D.

-Regular M.D. refers to an M.D. program at the selected school.
+Regular M.D. refers to the standard Medical Degree program at the selected school.